jodydonetti/FooPack/README.md

 ## 📁 Solution Structure

-There are 2 "engine" projects:
+There are 2 core projects:

-- `FooSerializer.Core`: contains the core interfaces and classes, like `IFooSerializer` (core serialization methods) and `IFooFormatterNet7` (that derives from `IFooSerializer` and adds optimized .NET 7 methods), on top of the global `Foo` static class that resembles
+- `FooPack.Core`: contains the core interfaces and classes, like `IFooPackFormatter` (standard serialization methods) and `IFooPackFormatterNet7` (derives from `IFooSerializer` and adds optimized .NET 7 methods), on top of the global `FooPackSerializer` static class that resembles `MemoryPackSerializer`, so that `MemoryPackSerializer.Serialize(obj)` -> `FooPackSerializer.Serialize(obj)`
+- `FooPack`: contains the source generator

+There are 3 library projects:
+- `MyLibNetStandard21`: is an intermediate lib targeting .NET Standard 2.1.
+It contains only 1 class which has the `[FooPackable]` attribute, so the generator will run only for .NET Standard 2.1
+- `MyLibNet7`: is an intermediate lib targeting .NET 7.
+It contains only 1 class which has the `[FooPackable]` attribute, so the generator will run only for .NET 7
+- `MyLibMultiTarget`: is an intermediate lib targeting both .NET Standard 2.1 and .NET 7.
+It contains only 1 class which has the `[FooPackable]` attribute, so here the generator will run for both .NET Standard 2.1 and for .NET 7 (generating 2 different dll files)

+Then there are 2 console apps to test the results:
+- `TestAppNet6`: is a console app targeting .NET 6 (so, compatible only with .NET Standard 2.1).
+It contains 1 class which has the `[FooPackable]` attribute, so here the generator will run for .NET 6.
+The console app tries to "serialize" the local class, the class in the `MyLibNetStandard21` project and the one in the `MyLibMultiTarget` project
+- `TestAppNet7`: is a console app targeting .NET 7 (so, compatible with .NET Standard 2.1 AND with .NET 7).
+It contains 1 class which has the `[FooPackable]` attribute, so here the generator will run for .NET 7 only.
+The console app tries to "serialize" the local class, the class in the `MyLibNetStandard21` project, the one in the `MyLibNet7` project and the one in the `MyLibMultiTarget` project

+Follow for the results.

 ## 🏆 Results